Introduction: How to Lube Control Cables

 Finally, let's lube that cable!

-If your motorcycle has a particularly dirty or sticky cable, or it's been double digit years since it was last lubed, use an air compressor with a blower attachment to blow out any gunk, dirt or water out from the inside of the cable sheath.
+If your motorcycle has a particularly dirty or sticky cable, or it's been double digit years since it was last lubed, consider using an air compressor first.
+With a blower attachment you can blow out any gunk, dirt or water out from the inside of the cable sheath.
 Just put the tip against the cable luber's inlet and blow until you're satisfied.

 To lube the cable, use the thin little red tube to "inject" it through the tool's inlet.
+I used Cable Life Cable Lube, which is made specifically for this purpose.
 Do it in bursts given the lube needs time to move through the cables sheath.
 Once clear fluid is dripping from the other side of the clutch cable (normally a rubber boot) you'll know you're done.

 Finally, press the thin metal cylinder to eject all remaining lube inside the tool out through the cable.